TravelingTechGuy/racq/examples/producer-consumer/README.md

 ###The goal
 Look for the number of occurrences of a certain word, in the main page of specified news sites.
-While there, also report on the size (in bytes) of the main page's payload, and the size of it's visible (i.e.e not HTML or JS) text.
+While there, also report on the size (in bytes) of the main page's payload, and the size of its visible (strip HTML tags) text.
 Results will be outputed sorted by number of occurences of the word on the main page.

 ###The method